without Internet Explorer,

 Their second album put their music in the map and soon Motörhead became the most challenging promising band of the whole British scene, setting the rules of the future new wave movement in their country.
-“We came too early to the first British Invasion and too late to the second”, once Lemmy recalled rightly, because neither Judas Priest nor them should be considered entirely part of the NWOBHM.
+“We came too late to the first British Invasion and too early to the second”, once Lemmy recalled rightly, because neither Judas Priest nor them should be considered entirely part of the NWOBHM.
 Years before it all started, they were already rockin’ around.
 However, both of them along with classic rock, UK punk and the mid-70’s heavy metal pioneers Rainbow, Scorpions and co. were vital influences for the many upcoming young bands.
 Albums like Bomber were an essentially influential, for sure.

 The band didn’t intend to make a sequel of the successful previous record Overkill, in fact you soon realize cuts like the first 2, “Dead Men Tell No Tales” and “Lawman” go into an alternative direction.
 They’re both much casual quieter tunes, focused with no burning ambition or particularly impressive construction; as usual they’re instrumentally basic, direct stuff executed with passion and competence.
 Guitar lines are pretty weighty with some traditional rock/bluesy nature, defining a completely solid sound with no advanced variations or surprising development.
 Vocals by the one and only Lemmy are pure magic again, including those irresistible rhymes and urban poetry that become truly brilliant on “Sweet Revenge” specially, a track musically similar to the preceding 2, though even slower and more intense, plenty of sarcasm, featuring that insistent repetitive riff, reaching an unnerving climax.
 This record includes the probably greatest quotes Lemmy ever conceived, apart from that memorable “So sweet to see you writhe and crawl and scream for life…but I can't listen now, I'm too busy with the knife” we got those cool delightful lyrics on “Stone Dead Forever” or “Talking Head”, which are both energetic cheerful compositions, based on more versatile musical bases, immaculately played.
 The vigor of the tempos increases with each tune, without getting specially frantic.
 “Sharpshooter” or “All The Aces” for instance are more hyperactive loose Motörhead rock & roll but still controlled, disciplined and avoiding to put much attention on aggression and speed.
 There’s even time for a bit of blues on Eddie’s track “Step Down”, a surprise in the pack, not only because of its unexpected sound, also because of those remarkably talented solos, the greatest that guy has ever performed which seem a product of improvisation, lacking no grace.
 The title-track itself is another of this album exceptions, pure rapid hard rock that brings back the spirit of Ovekill.